-Modular Housing (Modular Home):
+■ Modular Housing (Modular Home):

-A home constructed in a factory assembly line, but with conventional home floor joists and delivered to the site on a trailer.
-Fully constructed modules are transported to the permanent site on a trailer and anchored to the foundation.
-Modular homes are not subject to HUD codes, but must adhere to local and regional building codes.
-These properties qualify using the same criteria as a single-family detached home.
+A home constructed in sections in a factory assembly line.
+Fully constructed modules are transported to the permanent site and anchored to the foundation.
+Modular homes are not subject to HUD codes, but are built in accordance with the Uniform Building Code administered by the state agencies in which the modular home is installed and must adhere to local and regional building codes.
+In some cases modular homes are built on a permanent chassis (on-frame modular) similar to a manufactured home.
+These on-